 3. Physical Harm Does not Equal Pain.
 And Vice Versa.

 If you are in pain, you are not necessarily hurt.
 And if you are hurt, you will not necessarily feel pain.
 A very dramatic example of tissue damage without pain occurs when a solider is wounded in battle, or a surfer gets an arm bitten off by a shark.
 In these situations, there is a good chance the victim will not feel any pain at all until the emergency is over.
 Pain is a survival mechanism, and in cases where pain makes survival even harder, we shouldn’t be surprised that there is no pain.
 Although most of us have never had our arms bitten off by sharks, we have likely experienced bumps or falls during a sports match or some other minor emergency that we didn’t feel until the game was over.
 Further, many studies have shown that large percentages of people with pain free backs, shoulders and knees have significant tissue damage in these areas that can be seen on MRI, such as herniated discs and torn rotator cuffs.

 On the other hand, many people suffer from pain when there is no tissue damage at all.
-There is a horrible condition called allodynia, where even normal stimuli such as lightly touching the skin can cause excruciating pain.
-This is an extreme example of something that might occur quite commonly on a much smaller scale – the brain misinterprets innocuous sensory information as evidence of tissue damage, and causes unnecessary pain.
+Allodynia is a condition where even normal stimuli such as a light touch the skin can cause excruciating pain.
+This is an extreme example of something that might occur quite commonly on a much smaller scale – the nervous system is sensitive to potential threats, and sounds the alarm even when no real threat is present.

 4. The Brain Often “Thinks” the Body is in Danger Even When It Isn’t